About Adenike A. Harris

-I now work with Women of Color who have long held the burdens of family, culture and career on their shoulders, to discover their own truths and use their voice to cultivate resilience, agency and personal power.
+I now work with Women who have long held the burdens of family, culture and career on their shoulders, to discover their own truths and use their voice to cultivate resilience, agency and personal power.

 I earned my BS in Psychology from Mount Saint Mary's University, my MA in Women's Studies from Georgia State University and I earned a Professional Coaching Certification from New Venture's West.
 My PCC is recognized by the International Coach Federation (ICF) as an Accredited Coach Training Program (ACTP).
-I have true, lived experiences as a child sexual abuse survivor, Woman of Color, sister, daughter, auntie and friend.
+I have real life experiences as a child sexual abuse survivor, Woman of Color, sister, daughter, auntie and friend.

 I stand for women.